-Whether you’re hoping to find long lost family or discover your ethnic roots, Ancestry DNA can serve as a suitable starting point.
-This DNA testing kit is one of the five most prominent choices on the market, letting users collect samples and study their genealogy and ancestry from the comfort of home.
+Whether you’re hoping to find long lost relatives to fill up your family trees or discover your ethnic roots, Ancestry DNA can serve as a suitable starting point.
+This DNA test kit is one of the five most prominent choices on the market, letting users collect samples and study their genealogy and ancestry from the comfort of home.

-Offering their kit at a competitive price, Ancestry DNA can help you discover more about your ethnicity, your family, and the historical and geographical history of your lineage.
+Offering their DNA test kit at a competitive price, Ancestry DNA can help you discover more about your ethnicity estimates, your family, and the historical and geographical history of your lineage.

 Of course, it’s not the perfect kit and it might be limited if you’re looking to trace our ancestry to the deepest details.
 But for the purpose of family matching and discovering recent, living relatives, Ancestry DNA makes a reliable choice.

-Thinking about buying the Ancestry DNA kit?
-We’ve put together a comprehensive review to help you make the right decision to further your genealogical research.
+Thinking about buying the Ancestry DNA test kit?
+We’ve put together a comprehensive Ancestry DNA review to help you make the right decision to further your genealogical research.

 |4.0 / 5.0||Lots of potential DNA matches with a rich resource of historical information for genealogical mapping and ancestral tracing||Limited to recent ethnic history, doesn’t offer Y-DNA or mtDNA testing, results take a while||People hoping to reconnect with long lost relatives||Starts at $99|